 There are many different types of CAPTCHA tests around.
-One type, which is the sort we will use here, places a series of words in a graphical image and asks your human visitor to enter the words he/she sees.
+One commonly found test places a series of words in a graphical image and asks your human visitor to enter the words he/she sees.
 The hope is that most computer programs won't be able to "see" the words (since programs can't actually "see" anything) and so will be unable to give the correct answer.

 Of course this is not foolproof.
 There are a number of ways to defeat this, such as to incorporate optical character recognition (OCR) technology into the spam bots, or to employ cheap (human) labour to decode it, etc. However, the plan is that having such a test will at least reduce some of the spam entering your mail box by weeding out the less sophisticated spam bots wandering around the Internet.

 This article is for the ordinary non-technical webmaster, who simply wants to add a CAPTCHA test to their web form.
 It is NOT for the programmer who wants to learn how to implement their own CAPTCHA test.

 If you are a programmer, looking for a way to create your own CAPTCHA test, you may want to check out the following, more relevant, articles:

 If you don't want to reinvent the wheel, you may also be interested in checking out the Free PHP CAPTCHA Scripts page to see how others have implemented the CAPTCHA facility.

 Before you rush out to add the CAPTCHA test, note that there are important disadvantages to adding this CAPTCHA test.